In this article:

 The seeds are ground into powder, which is used as a spice.
 You may find fenugreek seed powder in curry powders and pastes.
 It is also used as an ingredient in making bread.
 (1)

-The leaves are used as green sand as a flavoring in dishes.
+The leaves are used as greens and as a flavoring in dishes.
 Fenugreek extract can also be found in soaps and cosmetics.
-Sun-dried fenugreek, also called kasoori methi, is used in many recipes, often in crumbled form.
-It has a strong taste and aroma.
+Sun-dried fenugreek is used in many recipes.

 Nutritional Value of Fenugreek

 One tablespoon of ground fenugreek contains:

 - 35 calories

 - 6 grams of carbohydrates, 3 grams of which is fiber

 - 3.7 mg, or 20% of your daily needs

 Health Benefits of Fenugreek

 Fenugreek is a herb that offers many benefits to your health.

 However, more studies are needed to determine the efficacy, safety, and correct dosage of this remedy.